Are the toilets in your home are over 20 years old? If so, it’s probably time for you to make the switch to higher efficiency models.

 The Reduced Water Consumption of Low-Flow Toilets

-In 1992, the Federal Energy Policy Act that required all new toilets installed in the US to use no more than 3.5 gallons of water per flush was introduced.
+In 1992, the Federal Energy Policy Act changed the way we all used toilets.
+This law required all new toilets in the US to use no more than 3.5 gallons of water per flush.

-This 50% reduction in water usage can lead to savings of approximately $100 per year on your water bills, according to the Environmental Protection Agency.
+This 50% reduction in water usage can lead to savings of approximately $100 per year on your water bills.

 Improved Water Consumption Rates from Dual Flush Toilets

-Dual flush toilets have been around for some time in other parts of the world, but they are relatively new to the United States.
+Dual flush toilets have been around for some time, but are relatively new to the United States.

 These models have two buttons on top of the tank for different flush modes.
 To eliminate solid waste, the larger button is pressed down and flushes only 1.6 gallons of water.
 For liquid waste, the smaller button is used and releases a mere 0.8 gallons.

-It’s estimated that the average person with a low-flow toilet flushes roughly 8 gallons of water per day, but someone with a dual flush toilet flushes only 4.8 gallons.
+It’s estimated that the average person with a low-flow toilet flushes roughly 8 gallons of water per day.
+In comparisonsomeone with a dual flush toilet flushes only 4.8 gallons.

 If switching to a low-flow toilet leads to $100 in savings on your utility bills, then opting for a dual flush model will deliver even more economy.